Last updated: November 22, 2013

 Distracted driving legislation (2013):

 House Bill 753: Repeals secondary enforcement of Maryland distracted driving laws; states that bans on handheld electronic communications devices apply to any use on “the travel portion of the roadway,” not just while vehicle is in motion.
 Fines (after amendments): $75 (first offenses), then $125, then $175.
 (In the original bill, up to $500 and possible points.)
 Same as HB 104 of 2012.
 Approved by the House in a 106-29 vote taken March 21.
 Amended and approved April 1 by the Senate Judicial Proceedings Committee.
 Approved by the Senate in a 41-6 vote April 3.
 To conference committee.
-Latest legislative action: New version approved by the House (110-28 vote) and Senate (40-5 vote) on April 8.
-To the governor.
+New version approved by the House (110-28 vote) and Senate (40-5 vote) on April 8.
+Signed into law by the governor April 8 and took effect Oct.
+1, 2013.
 (Malone)

 HB 759: General distracted driving prohibition.
 Outlaws operating vehicle “in an inattentive manner” that results in unsafe driving.
 Secondary enforcement.
 Specifies eating, grooming, use of electronic devices, etc. Same as HB 552 of 2012 and HB 1288 of 2011.
 (Malone)